Answered By: E-library Team Last Updated: 16 Feb, 2018 Views: 9358

 - To register for a RefWorks 3.0 account see the Links and Files section below

 - Users who migrate from legacy RefWorks 2.0 to new RefWorks 3.0 are advised to export their references from legacy RefWorks 2.0 in RefWorks Tagged Format.
-This file may be imported into the new RefWorks 3.0 account.
+This file may be imported into the new RefWorks 3.0 account - please note: your existing folders will not be carried over to new RefWorks 3.0, however.

 - Hi! thanks for this advise.
 However I have upgraded to OS El Capitan and also got the new word version 15.18 2015.
 I tried to download write-n-cite version 2.5 however this isn't support.
 What should I do now to access my refworks?
 Thanks!